RFD 020: Parallel Conversations

 Conversation Locks

 Conversations are protected by exclusive file locks during write operations.
-When jp query starts, it acquires an flock-based advisory lock on the conversation.
+When jp query starts, it acquires an advisory lock on the conversation via fd-lock (flock on Unix, LockFileEx on Windows).
 The lock is held for the entire query execution (including tool calls and multi-cycle turns) and released when the command exits.

 Lock files live in the user-local data directory: